This article discusses six passports and residencies that you can get by investing in bonds.

-They don’t like the idea of donating money and they don’t want the hassle of buying overpriced real estate or even managing a decently priced property in order to get their residence towards citizenship by investment.
+Why bonds?
+Because many high-net-worth individuals don’t like the idea of donating money (as an investment route), and they don’t want the hassle of buying overpriced real estate or even managing a decently priced property in order to get their residence towards citizenship by investment.

 St. Lucia’s Citizenship by Investment

-In the past, the St. Lucia bond program has generally cost $500K in bonds, plus a processing fee of $50K, rather than a donation of $100K.
+St. Lucia bond program costs $300K in bonds, plus a processing fee of $50K.
 So, for a lot of people, the opportunity cost just never made sense.

 You can learn more about St. Lucia’s citizenship by investment program here.

 Turkey’s passport can be obtained in a matter of months – through investment.

 Now, most people choose the $400K real estate option.
 There are some decent real estate investment opportunities in Turkey – especially if you work with a team like Nomad Capitalist – we help you buy offshore real estate like a local and get the best deals that add immense value to your investment portfolio.

 But for some people, getting into foreign real estate is quite a hassle, making Turkey’s bond investment option much more attractive.